-Whether they call it 'taking decisive action', as the John Lewis Partnership does, or ‘drive and determination’, as Tesco does, all retailers seek those graduates who can ensure that things get done and can achieve results.
-When writing about your work experience, part-time jobs and extra-curricular activities:
+Retail is a fast-paced industry and all retailers want graduates who can make sure that things get done efficiently and with good results.
+When writing about your work experience, part-time jobs and extracurricular activities:

 - Include any examples of when you’ve met objectives or targets.
 Much of retail involves working to targets.
-Part-time jobs in retail or telemarketing, will look good, but your extra-curricular activities are also valuable.
-Possible examples include fundraising/gaining sponsorship and marketing student society events, but it can be anything when you set an objective and worked towards it.
+Part-time jobs in retail or telemarketing will look good, but your extracurricular activities are also valuable.
+Possible examples include fundraising/gaining sponsorship or marketing student society events, but it can be anything that involved setting an objective and working towards it.

 - Quantify your actions and achievements.
 Use numbers to support examples of your work where possible.
 If you previously had a job in telemarketing, for example, specify how many calls you made and how frequently those calls were successful.
-If you were a cashier, how many customers did you serve on busy days?
-What was the store's turnover?
-If you marketed, say, a show for your university's drama society, how many flyers you handed out or how many tickets you sold.
+If you were a cashier, write about how many customers you typically served on busy days or mention the store's turnover.
+If you marketed, say, a show for your university's drama society, you could include how many flyers you handed out or how many tickets you sold.
 Or, if you were fundraising, how much money did you raise?

-This is especially important if you are applying for a graduate retail management or leadership scheme, but all graduates are hired with the belief that they will be the company’s future leaders, so it’s always good to stress your management potential.
+This is especially important if you are applying for a graduate retail management or leadership scheme, but all graduates are hired in the hope that they will develop into the company’s future leaders, so it’s always good to stress your management potential.

-Include in your CV any times when you managed a project or part of a project (this could be part of your course, carrying out a task for a student society or something else in your spare time).
-But also emphasise any time you took responsibility for something – for example, deputising for a manager in your part-time job; looking after a group of younger children on school camp; or even babysitting.
-It would be fantastic if you could point to a time when you inspired others into action.
+Include in your CV any times when you managed a project or part of a project, whether it was for your course, a task for a student society or something else in your spare time.
+You should also emphasise any examples of when you have taken responsibility for something.
+For example if you've deputised for a manager in your part-time job, looked after a group of younger children on school camp; or even spent time babysitting.
+In particular, it would be good if you could point to a time when you inspired others into action.

 Retail, unsurprisingly, is a very customer-focused sector. ’The customer is at the heart of what we do’ and ‘Putting our customers first’ are examples of the sort of claims on retailers’ websites.
 The quality of customer service can make or break a retailer's reputation so employers want graduates who they’re confident will treat customers well.
 Make sure you add into your CV:

-- Times when you went 'above and beyond' to give good customer service.
+- Times when you went 'above and beyond' to help a customer.

 - Any instances when you were praised by others for your good customer service (eg your manager).